jaydenseric/Purty-Picker/README.md

 ## Usage

-Add the `.color-picker` markup, making sure to:
+1. Take a look at [demo.html](https://github.com/jaydenseric/purty-picker/blob/master/demo.html) to see example markup for the default skin.
+Add the `.color-picker` markup to your page, making sure to:
 	* Set a default `.color` input value (CSS valid HSL, RGB or hex).
 	* Mark the relevant color `.format` option as `selected`.

-Include [color-picker.js](https://github.com/jaydenseric/purty-picker/blob/master/color-picker.js) on the page for it to automatically find and enable every `.color-picker`.
+2. Add [color-picker.css](https://github.com/jaydenseric/purty-picker/blob/master/color-picker.css) to the page.

-Take a look at [demo.html](https://github.com/jaydenseric/purty-picker/blob/master/demo.html) to see example markup for the default skin in [color-picker.css](https://github.com/jaydenseric/purty-picker/blob/master/color-picker.css).
+3. Add [color-picker.js](https://github.com/jaydenseric/purty-picker/blob/master/color-picker.js) to the page for it to automatically find and enable every `.color-picker`.

 ### Customization

 Reorder components or add markup to your heart's content.
 Just keep the core classnames on the core components and don't remove the required child `div` of `.spectrum` containing `.pin` as it serves as the luminosity filter.

-The CSS is split into core and customization; use the default skin in the customization section as a custom skin boilerplate.
+[color-picker.scss](https://github.com/jaydenseric/purty-picker/blob/master/color-picker.scss) (which compiles to [color-picker.css](https://github.com/jaydenseric/purty-picker/blob/master/color-picker.css)) is split into core and customization styles; use the default skin in the customization section as a custom skin boilerplate.

 ## Browser Support

 For modern browsers (IE10+), mostly due to the use of CSS3 linear gradients.
-Support for older browsers could be possible with a few modifications.
+Support for older browsers should be possible with a few modifications.

 ## Dependencies